maniospas/Blombly/README.md

 print("Hello {name} !");
 ```

-Run `blombly.exe main.bb`, where the executable and main files can be any path, and check that everything is working properly.
+Run `./blombly main.bb`, where the executable and main files can be any path, and check that everything is working properly.
 Do not move the executable without all the `libs/` and (in windows) dynamically linked libraries that are packaged with it.

 ## A small example